Meet Our Team

 Sub-Specialty Retina & Vitreous

 Dr. Ramesh R. Shah graduated from Grant Medical College and Sir J.J.
 Teaching Hospital in Bombay, India.
 Dr. Shah obtained residency and fellowship training from Bombay, London (England) and Farmington (Connecticut, USA).
-He practiced at Nairobi, Kenya, for 10 years before starting practice in Joplin, Missouri, in 1983.
+He practiced in Nairobi, Kenya, for 10 years before starting practice in Joplin, Missouri, in 1983.

 Dr. Shah has lived in Joplin for more than 30 years with his wife, who is an OB/GYN.
 He has a son, a Neuroradiologist, and a daughter, an ophthalmologist who recently joined his practice.

-Heeral R. Shah, M.D.
+Heeral R. Shah, M.D., F.A.S.R.S

 Eye Surgeon